jose-with-an-accent/personal-programming-notes/programming/learning how to solve problems.md

 **Understand a problem.** In our instance, we would need to separate the problem we're trying to solve into different mini-problems.
 How does a breadcrumb look?
 How do I accept the data that contains the routes?
 How do I display it, with its particular styling?

 Here is where the basic training in whatever programming language you're using is.
-In our Angular case, we know there's a bunch of attributes and properties we can use (more [here](angular%20reference).
+In our Angular case, we know there's a bunch of attributes and properties we can use (reference [here](angular%20reference)).
 We need to iterate through an array.

 **Understand errors.**